Casimir effect in DFR space-time: Conclusion

-Here the solid, continuous line shows the variation of the Casimir force in the commutative $4$-dimensional space-time for parallel plates as a function of plate separations.
-The magnitude of the Casimir force in DFR space-time, for positive values of $a_{1}$ are higher than the commutative case where as that for negative values of $a_{1}$ are lower than the commutative case.
-The plot for $a_{1} \sim 10^{-13}m^{-1}$, $\lambda \sim 10^{-25}m$, (with $D(\tilde{\theta}) \sim 10^{12}m^{-2})$ shows that the Casimir force becomes repulsive for plate separation greater than $1.97 \times 10^{-6}m$.
-Since this is ruled out by the experimental results \cite{brax,sed}, we conclude that $a_{1}$ can not be of the order of $+10^{-13}m^{-1}$.
-For $a_{1} \sim -10^{-13}m^{-1}$, we see the attractive Casimir force is much lower than the commutative case, which is again ruled out by the experiments \cite{brax,sed}.
+Here the solid, continuous line shows the variation of the Casimir force in the commutative $4$-dimensional space-time for parallel plates as a function of plate separation.
+For $R<10^{-7}m$, corrections in the Casimir force, are very small.
+All the plots overlap with solid line (Casimir force for the commutative case) for large plate separation.
+The Casimir force in DFR space-time, for values of $R \sim 10^{-7}m$ and $R \sim 10^{-5}m$ are larger than the commutative case for a given plate seperation.
+That is, modifications to the Casimir force strengthen the attractive nature of the Casimir force.
+But for $R<10^{-7}m$, as corrections to the Casimir force are very small that we do not find any deviation from the commutative case in the plot.
+Thus the present analysis constrain the size of the extra compactified dimension with lower bound, i.e., $R \geq 10^{-7}m$.